 Secondly, because I have just read one of those Gaiman non-fiction pieces, that make me realise that the man I am today can still agree with the author who took him to weird headspaces when I was a teen.

 Neil Gaiman on why should, nay, must read fiction and encourage others to read fiction.
 Go read it.
 And then go and read some fiction.

-*The guy, whose phone went off was mortified.
-He was telling his friends that it was his work phone which he had forgotten to turn off, because who would call him on his work phone on a Friday night anyway?
+*The guy, whose phone went off was absolutely mortified.
+He overheard him telling his friends that it was his work phone which he had forgotten to turn off, because who would call him on his work phone on a Friday night anyway?
 Poor sod…